eucalyptus/logfilters/README.md

 The file follows a YAML syntax but you could always run this through something else if you want (maybe even convert via http://yaml-online-parser.appspot.com) via pyaml or such.

-Each item has a number of keys:
+Each item has a number of keys, for example:

     - line: libvirt_err_handler
       description: a libvirt-related error has occured on a node
       log: nc.log
       type: error
       component: nc

+explained as:

 key | value
 ---- | -----
 line |   this is the string to match in the Eucalyptus log file